 With the biggest recovery we’ve seen in modern times, many sectors in the Australian jobs market are booming, with high demand for skilled employees in a number of fields.

 It seems like we’ve been talking about “the future of work” for years.
-Enter a pandemic, with 2020 being a year like no other, and the future of work is upon us.
+Enter a pandemic, with 2020 and 2021 being a time like no other, and the future of work is upon us.

 Nick Chapman, CEO and Executive Board Member at Monarch Institute agrees.
 “We’re seeing a change in the demand from both employers and employees, away from the traditional training and education courses we’ve been used to.”